Medicare Hospice Cap

 In 2009 NAHA commissioned an independent healthcare advisory firm to compile the first rigorous analysis of hospice length of stay, including methodologies that measured true patient length of stay across years.
 The research compiled Medicare admissions, deaths and length of stay data for 100% of the 3.5 million Medicare beneficiaries who were first admitted to hospice from 1/1/2003 through 12/31/2007.
 The data was segmented by year of admission, by state, by diagnoses, by race and by certain other measures.
 In addition, NAHA was given access to detailed patient and referral level data from some of its 500 members.

-Observations from NAHA’s proprietary national length of stay data base include:
+Observations from NAHA’s proprietary national length of stay data base contradict some of MedPAC’s claims, and include:

 - Average length of stay (ALOS) jumped almost immediately following the 1998 benefit changes, from under 60 days in 1998 to 82 days for patients admitted in 2003.

-- Cancer patient ALOS is half that of non-cancer patients.
+- Not surprisingly, cancer patient ALOS is half that of non-cancer patients.

 - ALOS of patients referred to hospice while in a hospital bed is 50% below that of all other patients, regardless of diagnosis.